fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 ### Exercises 4.15.-4.23.

 In the next exercises, the basics of user management will be implemented for the Bloglist application.
-The safest way is to follow the story from part 4 chapter [User administration](/en/part4/user_administration) to the chapter [Token-based authentication](/en/part4/token_authentication).
+The safest way is to follow the story from part 4 chapter [User administration](/en/part4/user_administration) to the chapter [Token authentication](/en/part4/token_authentication).
 You can of course also use your creativity.

 **One more warning:** If you notice you are mixing async/await and _then_ calls, it is 99% certain you are doing something wrong.
 Use either or, never both.